Puerto Cabezas and the Region Autonoma del Atlantico Norte, Nicaragua.

 DSC_0706.jpg

 The road alternated from bad to really bad.
 This particular stretch rattled my brains and loosed my fillings.
 Not to mention giving me a sore backside.
-Sometimes I could seek rattling sanctuary from sliver of smoothish trail along the very edge, riding faster than the transport trucks the deliver supplies up to Puerto Cabezas.
+Sometimes I could seek rattling sanctuary from slivers of smoothish trail along the very edge of the road, riding faster than the transport trucks that deliver supplies to Puerto Cabezas.

 DSC_0733.jpg